Community Pharmacy project- launch day 9th February 2022

 The General Data Protection Regulation (GDPR) is the new, Europe-wide law which comes into effect on 25th May 2018.
 It will be replacing the Data Protection Act 1998 in the UK.
 The GDPR is an opportunity for every organisation to give individuals (in our case patients) more control and rights over their personal data.
 The aim is to protect all EU citizens from privacy and data breaches in an increasingly data-driven world.
-A leaflet will be available to explain this in more detail in due course.

 We recently had a CQC focused visit which resulted in Ardingly Court Surgery being given a 'good 'rating - CQC focused report

 From now on we cannot accept urine samples unless requested by a health care professional.
 All patients must fill in a sample form (found at reception) or it will not be accepted.
 All samples must be brought to the surgery by 1 pm, we cannot process them after this time.
 Thank you.